CastillejaCode/tic-tac-toe/README.md

 # tic-tac-toe

+--Practicing using modular programming--
+--Factory functions and IIFE--

 Click anywhere to start the game.

 Default state is to allow two players to go compete against one another.